 Pohela Boishakh celebration in Dhaka, Bangladesh

-When is Bengali New Year?
+How long until Bengali New Year?

 Bengali New Year, also known as 'Pohela Boishakh' is the first day in the Bengali calendar.

-Poila means ‘first’ and Boishakh is first month of the Bengali calendar
+Poila means ‘first’ and Boishakh is first month of the Bengali calendar.

 Mughal Emperor Akbar introduced the Bengali calendar in 1556 (Gregorian calendar) to make the collection of land tax easier in 'Subah Bangla', much of which is now in Bangladesh.

-It is celebrated at the time as many other new years in the region.
+Bengali New Year is celebrated at the time as many other new years in the region.
 It is marked by the sun moving from Pieces to Aries.
 This is an ancient festival and when it was first observed, the movement of the sun into Aries would have been closer to the Vernal Equinox marking the arrival of spring in the northern hemisphere.
 The dates of these events differ today due to the wobble of the earth on its axis over a 25,000 cycle - known as procession.

 The traditional greeting for Bengali New Year is 'Shubho Nabobarsho' which means 'Happy New Year'.